Periplocoideae

 Periplocoideae is a subfamily of the dogbane plant family, Apocynaceae.
 It was not divided into tribes as of 2014.
+It was previously included in the family Asclepiadaceae before that family was split into three subfamilies, Asclepiadoideae, Periplocoideae and Secamonoideae and all were placed with the plants already included in the Apocynaceae, now the subfamilies Rauvolfioideae and Apocynoideae.

 Genera

 In 2014, the subfamily was circumscribed to contain the following genera: